RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-wifi-udp-liteos/README.md

 The temperature data is sent over the network as UDP packets.
 The UDP server on the network can receive and display the temperature data.

-The WiFi3 click must be conneceted on the MicroBus connector on the creative board.
+The [WiFi3 click](https://www.mikroe.com/wifi-3-click) must be connected on the MicroBus connector on the creative board.
-The PmodTMP2 sensor must be conneceted on the MicroBus connector on the creative board.
+The [PmodTMP2 sensor](https://store.digilentinc.com/pmod-tmp2-temperature-sensor) must be connected on the MicroBus connector on the creative board.

+The RISC-V creative board design uses 66Mhz processor clock.

-### Microsemi SoftConsole Toolchain:
+### Microsemi SoftConsole Tool-chain:
 To know more please refer: [SoftConsole](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole)

-### Documentation for Microsemi RISC-V processor, SoftConsole toochain, Debug Tools, FPGA design etc.
+### Documentation for Microsemi RISC-V processor, SoftConsole, Debug Tools, FPGA design etc.
 To know more please refer: [Documentation](https://github.com/RISCV-on-Microsemi-FPGA/Documentation)